Wrongful Death Claims in South Carolina

 Finally, if the defendant’s recklessness, willfulness, or malice caused death, there may be a claim for punitive damages.

-Proving a Wrongful Death Claim in South Carolina
+Proving an SC Wrongful Death Claim

 The executive or administrator of a deceased person’s estate files wrongful death claims in South Carolina.
 They file for the benefit of the deceased’s beneficiaries, such as a surviving spouse, children, or parents.